SMC-AAU-CPH/smc-cph.github.io/_posts/2019-03-20-PortalWorkshop.md

 ---
 ## Rearranging and setup the portal for seminars and talks

-On 20 March 2019, the MCT team were tidying up the portal and rearranging the Portal for talks.
+On 20 March 2019, the SMC team were tidying up the portal and rearranging the Portal for talks.
 We have collected some pictures from the day, enjoy the slideshow:

 <img src="/assets/image/2019_03_20_aleksati_movingcamera2.jpg"  />